Leadership Team

 Melissa oversees the daily operation of the Medication Assisted Recovery (MAR) clinic, which offers three medications to treat patients with Opioid Use Disorder and/or Alcohol Use Disorder.
 She joined PEER Services in February 2019 as a dispensing nurse, and continues to provide direct patient care in addition to her supervisory duties.
 In addition to her work in addiction treatment, Melissa has experience in psychiatric nursing, including residential eating disorder recovery.
 She holds her Bachelor of Science in Nursing from Rush University College of Nursing, and also has a Bachelor of Arts in Communication from Loyola University Chicago.

-Erika Olandese, LPC
+Erika Olandese, LPC, NCC

-Janet’s bio is coming soon.
+Hanson’s bio is coming soon.